Tobbe/tvolezy/readme.txt

 commands.
 It's for those of you who just want to control your volume and don't need to display a slider or anything like that.

-The module has only been tested on Windows XP, but should work on 2000 as well.
+The module has only been tested on Windows XP and Windows 7, but should work on anything from Windows 2000 and up.
-It will not work on Vista or newer.

 Installing and loading the module